APIv4 (Draft)#

 public_key |

-See VPN Protocol Selection for more info on how it is determined which VPN configuration file is returned.
+See VPN Protocol Selection for more info on the

-The value of profile_id MUST be of one of the identifiers for the profiles
+The value of profile_id MUST be of one of the identifiers (id)s for the

 $ wg genkey | wg pubkey